 [/show/hide_if] tags.
 That content can contain other shortcodes as needed.
 If you specify more than one parameter to the short code, then all the conditions must be met (logical AND).
-Any paramaters you don’t include are considered true.
+Any parameters you don’t include are not used in the logic.

 ‘device’ => ‘default’, // desktop, mobile, smalltablet, phone, all

 ‘not_post_id’ => ‘default’, // comma separated list of post IDs (includes pages, too)

 ‘user_can’ => ‘default’ // http://codex.wordpress.org/Function_Reference/current_user_can